devops-ontap/cisco-fso-labs/lab-kube/create-cluster-1.22/input/appd_kops.md

-This task creates a kops cluster that uses the compatible version of kubectl and kops that will work with the AppD Cluster Agent
+This task creates a kops cluster that uses the compatible version of kubectl and kops that will work with the AppD Cluster Agent at the time it was created.
+Check to see if the kubectl version needs a bump prior to deploying - check AppD Documentation.

 Only specific versions of kubectl will work with the AppD Cluster Agent The tasks uses a curated OCI Build container with lastest compatible version of both kubectl and kops to deploy that cluster